Dynatrace (NYSE:DT) Updates Q1 2023 Earnings Guidance

-Dynatrace (NYSE:DT – Get Rating) last released its quarterly earnings data on Wednesday, May 18th.
-The company reported $0.17 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.15 by $0.02.
-Dynatrace had a return on equity of 8.44% and a net margin of 5.64%.
-The firm had revenue of $252.60 million during the quarter, compared to analyst estimates of $246.54 million.
-During the same period in the prior year, the company posted $0.11 earnings per share.
-The business’s revenue for the quarter was up 28.5% compared to the same quarter last year.
-Equities analysts anticipate that Dynatrace will post 0.37 earnings per share for the current fiscal year.

-In other Dynatrace news, SVP Bernd Greifeneder sold 6,927 shares of the firm’s stock in a transaction that occurred on Monday, May 16th.
-The stock was sold at an average price of $34.27, for a total value of $237,388.29.
-Following the completion of the sale, the senior vice president now owns 856,942 shares of the company’s stock, valued at $29,367,402.34.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CRO Stephen J. Pace sold 3,972 shares of the company’s stock in a transaction that occurred on Monday, May 16th.
-The stock was sold at an average price of $34.27, for a total value of $136,120.44.
-Following the transaction, the executive now directly owns 71,438 shares in the company, valued at $2,448,180.26.
+In other Dynatrace news, CAO Alicia Allen sold 1,336 shares of the company’s stock in a transaction dated Monday, May 16th.
+The shares were sold at an average price of $34.26, for a total value of $45,771.36.
+Following the completion of the transaction, the chief accounting officer now directly owns 69,738 shares of the company’s stock, valued at approximately $2,389,223.88.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, SVP Bernd Greifeneder sold 6,927 shares of Dynatrace stock in a transaction on Monday, May 16th.
+The stock was sold at an average price of $34.27, for a total transaction of $237,388.29.
+Following the completion of the sale, the senior vice president now owns 856,942 shares of the company’s stock, valued at approximately $29,367,402.34.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 16,468 shares of company stock valued at $564,303.
-0.88% of the stock is owned by company insiders.
+Insiders sold 16,468 shares of company stock worth $564,303 over the last 90 days.
+Company insiders own 0.88% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in the business.
-Vanguard Group Inc. raised its stake in shares of Dynatrace by 0.3% in the first quarter.
-Vanguard Group Inc. now owns 18,419,894 shares of the company’s stock worth $867,577,000 after purchasing an additional 46,888 shares during the last quarter.
-BlackRock Inc. grew its holdings in Dynatrace by 3.7% during the fourth quarter.
-BlackRock Inc. now owns 11,570,300 shares of the company’s stock worth $698,268,000 after buying an additional 417,094 shares in the last quarter.
-Wellington Management Group LLP raised its position in Dynatrace by 41.8% in the 1st quarter.
-Wellington Management Group LLP now owns 3,306,979 shares of the company’s stock valued at $155,757,000 after buying an additional 974,376 shares during the last quarter.
-Advent International Corp MA lifted its stake in Dynatrace by 45.5% during the 1st quarter.
-Advent International Corp MA now owns 1,266,661 shares of the company’s stock valued at $59,660,000 after acquiring an additional 396,246 shares in the last quarter.
-Finally, Northern Trust Corp boosted its holdings in Dynatrace by 0.3% during the 1st quarter.
-Northern Trust Corp now owns 1,097,893 shares of the company’s stock worth $51,710,000 after acquiring an additional 3,064 shares during the last quarter.
-Institutional investors and hedge funds own 93.84% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in DT.
+Morgan Stanley raised its position in shares of Dynatrace by 86.1% during the second quarter.
+Morgan Stanley now owns 289,785 shares of the company’s stock worth $16,930,000 after purchasing an additional 134,032 shares during the period.
+LPL Financial LLC increased its position in Dynatrace by 1.1% in the 4th quarter.
+LPL Financial LLC now owns 65,287 shares of the company’s stock worth $3,940,000 after purchasing an additional 703 shares during the last quarter.
+Mackenzie Financial Corp bought a new stake in Dynatrace in the fourth quarter worth approximately $406,000.
+Advisors Asset Management Inc. raised its holdings in shares of Dynatrace by 61.7% during the 4th quarter.
+Advisors Asset Management Inc. now owns 37,461 shares of the company’s stock valued at $2,261,000 after purchasing an additional 14,294 shares in the last quarter.
+Finally, Amalgamated Bank lifted its position in shares of Dynatrace by 16.6% in the fourth quarter.
+Amalgamated Bank now owns 41,482 shares of the company’s stock worth $2,503,000 after buying an additional 5,913 shares during the last quarter.
+Institutional investors own 93.84% of the company’s stock.

 - Get a free copy of the StockNews.com research report on Dynatrace (DT)